sirosen/globus-sdk-python/docs/services/compute.rst

 the Globus Compute API.
 Advanced users may choose to work directly with these clients for custom implementations.

-The canonical :class:`ComputeClient` is a subclass of :class:`ComputeClientV2`, which supports version 2 of the Globus Compute API.
-When feasible, new projects should use :class:`ComputeClientV3`, which supports version 3 and includes the latest API features and improvements.
+There are two client classes, supporting versions 2 and 3 of the Globus Compute API.
+Where feasible, new projects should use :class:`ComputeClientV3`, which includes the latest API features and improvements.

-..  autoclass:: ComputeClient
-    :members:
-    :member-order: bysource
-    :show-inheritance:
-    :exclude-members: error_class, scopes

 ..  autoclass:: ComputeClientV2
     :members: